mets/METS-schema/METS2.md

 ### Motivation

 METS 1 has been largely stable for many years.
-No new elements have been added to the schema since 2010; changes since then have primarily been to allow new values for specific attributes and to allow arbitrary attributes to appear on a variety of elements (via `xsd:anyAttribute`)
+No new elements have been added to the schema since 2010; changes since then have primarily been to allow new values for specific attributes and to allow arbitrary attributes to appear on a variety of elements (via `xsd:anyAttribute`).
+The most recent update to the METS XML schema was version 1.12.1 in October 2019.
+The only change in this update was to reformat the version history comments in the schema as XML Schema documentation elements so that automated schema documentation tools would display that information.

 Around 2011, the METS Editorial Board started exploring potential future directions for METS, areas where METS has been successful, and areas where METS has not been as successful[^reimagining-mets].
 This work did not result in a new version of METS at that time.
 However, in recent years, the METS Editorial Board has been made aware of a variety of issues and incompatibilities related to the XLink schema used in METS 1[^xlink-issue].
+Although METS 1 continues to be in wide use, the METS Editorial Board has not received any recent bug reports or requested changes to METS 1 apart from the issues with XLink.
 After discussion, it became clear that the best solution to the XLink issues was to move forward with the design of a new major revision of METS that did not need to maintain strict backwards compatibility.
 This also enabled consideration of a more general overhaul of the METS schema, building on the earlier exploration in [^reimagining-mets].

+Since METS 1 was released in 2001, there have been a variety of other standardization efforts related to describing digital objects, some of which overlap with the functionality of METS.
+Likewise, other data representations and encodings besides XML have gained popularity, such as linked data and JSON.
+Many of these other standardization efforts cover data encodings outside XML.
+XML is still used widely, however, and we believe a representation of digital objects in XML continues to have value, and these other standards complement rather than replace METS.
+Some examples include the Portland Common Data Model (PCDM)[^pcdm] and the International Image Interoperability Framework (IIIF)[^iiif].
+PCDM is focused on describing digital objects via RDF/linked data, while METS is an XML representation.
+IIIF is focused primarily on delivering and describing digitized images; METS is often used for this purpose as well, but is considerably more general.
+Other standards such as BagIt[^bagit]  and the Oxford Common Filesystem Layout (OCFL)[^ocfl] standardize manifests and directory layouts for digital objects; METS complements these standards by providing a way to describe structure and to link content with metadata.
+Overall, METS remains well suited to description of structure and ordering -- while possible with linked data, it can be significantly more cumbersome to represent and process -- as well as for storing XML metadata about digital objects along with the manifest.

-The basic idea of this new version of METS (METS 2) is to make METS simpler and more flexible by removing rarely-used features and by improving consistency between its various parts.
+The design process for this new version of METS (METS 2) builds on and reinforces these strengths.
+The overall idea of METS 2 is to make METS simpler and more flexible by removing rarely-used features and by improving consistency between its various parts.
 From the beginning of the design process, it was a goal to maintain the general concepts of METS, to continue to support the major use cases of METS, and to make it easy to adapt and migrate a large majority of existing uses of METS 1 to METS 2.

 At the same time, the METS Editorial Board recognized that not all systems will migrate from METS 1 to METS 2.
 The METS 1 schema will continue to be available and will continue to be supported for the foreseeable future.
 In particular, implementations which rely on elements such as `<structLink>` and `<behaviorSec>` in METS 1 will continue to be supported with METS 1; if there are any bugs found, a new version of METS 1 could be released, but most effort from the Board will be on METS 2 going forwards.

-Usage of every element and attribute was checked against registered METS profiles.
+Usage of every element and attribute was checked against registered METS profiles[^profiles].
 Known problems and inconsistencies of METS 1 were discussed, and possible solutions were considered in terms of their fit with the overall concepts of METS.
 The result is a kind of "METS light", improving consistency and ease of implementation without giving up flexibility or  versatility.

+Once the METS 2 schema is finalized and published, the METS Editorial Board does not expect to consider further backwards-incompatible changes in the near future.
+The current work on METS 2 covers all potential changes that have been discussed to date.

 ### METS 1 status

-The most recent update to the METS XML schema was version 1.12.1 in October 2019.
-The only change in this update was to reformat the version history comments in the schema as XML Schema documentation elements so that automated schema documentation tools would display that information.
-Prior to that, version 1.12 in May 2018 made a change to allow any XML attributes on the `<note>` and `<agent>` elements, based on a user request.
  No new elements have been added to the schema since 2010.
-Although METS 1 continues to be in wide use, the METS Editorial Board has not received any recent bug reports or requested changes to METS 1, apart from the aforementioned issues with XLink.
-The METS Editorial Board has concluded that METS 1 is stable, and moved its focus to discussing the evolution of METS.

-METS 1 is used in many contexts.
-It regularly comes to the board's attention that new uses and local profiles are created for describing the transfer and storage of digital objects.
-In many of these use cases METS is used as the manifest file for the digital objects; the ability to add both descriptive and administrative metadata alongside the digital objects is highly appreciated.

-For METS 1, METS profiles are an important feature that allows implementers to describe a specific way of using METS.
-The METS profiles have been key in aiding others in how to use METS and served as reusable examples of how to implement METS.
-At the same time, the board is aware of the fact that not all uses and profiles being created are registered.
-In many cases METS users do not feel that their use is stable enough to register a profile; instead they want to do more testing and development before submitting a profile.
-The board still wants to encourage creators to register their METS profiles so others can benefit from their work.

 ## Changes in METS 2